potoshk/potos-docs/docs/dev_guide/testnet_guide.md

 ### 3. Receive Testnet Tokens
 Supply your wallet address [here](faucet_site.com) to get free testnet faucet funds.
-[a certain number] of testnet tokens will be issued to your wallet for testing.
+Testnet tokens will be issued to your wallet for testing.

+Testnet tokens are crypto assets created on a parallel test network to the Mainnet.
+Developers use the Testnet to test smart contracts and transactions without risking real-world implications on the Mainnet.
+These Testnet tokens work like Mainnet coins, covering gas fees during testing.
+However, as they are issued in the parallel environment, Testnet tokens have no real-world value on the Mainnet.

 You may find your wallet address here:
 ![image](../imgs/wallet_address.png)